New Player Guide

 Is Help Available?

 We have a dedicated team of volunteers to help new players get the most out of Empire.
-They are there to answer any questions you have and to offer advice and guidance to help you start playing the game.
+They are there to answer any questions you have and to offer advice and guidance.
 You can email the new player team at any time before the event starts.

-To help new players find their feet we arrange several meetings just for you, on the Friday before the game starts.
-The meetings give you a chance to ask questions, meet other new players, and hear members of the team explain how to get the most out of your weekend.
+We arrange several meetings just for new players, on the days before the game starts.
+The meetings give you a chance to ask questions, meet other new players, and hear the team explain how to get the most out of your weekend.
 There's even a chance to try your hand at fighting for the first time.

 Who Does It?

 Live roleplaying appeals to all kinds of people and everyone is welcome at Empire.
 We welcome participants of every gender, sexuality, ethnicity, and background.
-We've explicitly designed the Empire setting to try to provide equal roleplaying opportunities for everyone regardless of identity and we have strict conduct rules to try to ensure that all participants are treated with respect and dignity.
+We've explicitly designed the Empire setting to try to provide equal roleplaying opportunities for everyone and we have strict conduct rules to ensure that all participants are treated with respect and dignity.

 Will I Enjoy It?

 Live roleplaying, like acting, is enjoyable purely for its own sake.
-Most participants find that by immersing themselves in the character they have created, they can forget about the pressures of real life for a while, but different people get different things out of the hobby.
 Some live roleplayers enjoy the social interaction, some prefer the thrill of battle, whilst others relish the opportunity to create and wear amazing costumes.

 There is no winning or losing.
-Just as real life doesn’t offer clear cut win or lose situations, neither do most live roleplaying games.
-However live roleplaying presents opportunities that you could never normally experience, allowing you to become the protagonist in historical or imaginary settings.
+Just as real life doesn’t offer clear-cut win or lose situations, neither do most live roleplaying games.
+However, Empire presents opportunities that you could never normally experience, allowing you to play a leading role in an incredible story.
 In the end it is impossible to know whether you will enjoy live roleplaying unless you try it.

 What Do I Need?